The authorization to use the Trademark EuroCompliance and the ISO37001 certificate Issued by EuroCompliance

 - The content and format used when communicating or referring to the EuroCompliance trademark or certification must not be confusing and must always provide clear information regarding both the beneficiary and scope of that certification (including specific activities and locations, if applicable).

 - When certification has expired or has been suspended, withdrawn or stopped, the client must immediately stop using the EuroCompliance trademark and any material (online as well) mentioning that trademark or certification, and take any other necessary action.

 ARTICLE 5.
-RECOGNITION OF THE EUROCOMPLIANCE ACCREDITATION
+REFERRING TO THE EUROCOMPLIANCE ACCREDITATION

 - Any third party other than the Client itself (for example a company with no contractual relationship with EuroCompliance but producing and marketing products for a company certified by EuroCompliance) is not allowed to use or refer to the EuroCompliance trademark or certification without prior agreement by EuroCompliance.

 - The use of or reference to the EuroCompliance trademark or certification remains the client’s sole responsibility.